 Is there a drawback for using scripts? #

 Yes.
-Scripts automatise processing by doing what generally works fine, but in real life, you may need to tweak a few parameters, verify that everything is going fine at each step, look for warning and error messages.
-The most important thing that can be done in the processing and that is not done in default scripts is to reject some bad images from the result.
+Scripts automate processing by doing what generally works fine, but in real life, you may need to tweak a few parameters, verify that everything is going fine at each step, look for warning and error messages.
+A few common things to add to a script are: per-frame gradient removal, changing the star detection settings, removing the need for some calibration files and reject some bad images from the result.

 r_pp_, and go in the stacking tab.
 You will see many options there including the possibility to add multiple filters.